idothestamping/java-fundamentals/README.md

     * averageCalc()
     * averageCalcNestedArray()

-### Lab 03: Maps, File I/O, and Testing
+### Maps, File I/O, and Testing
 **Linter**
   * [App Class](./linter/src/main/java/linter/App.java)
   * /resource/ includes sample test files

-### Lab 04: Inheritance and Interfaces
+### Inheritance and Interfaces
 **Inheritance**
   * [Restaurant Class](./inheritance/src/main/java/inheritance/Restaurant.java)
      * Create a class to represent a Restaurant.
 Each Restaurant should have a name, a number of stars betweeen 0 and 5, and a price category (i.e. number of dollar signs).
+     * Restaurant class has an instance method to add a review about that place.
+Write tests for this functionality.
   * [Review Class](./inheritance/src/main/java/inheritance/Review.java)
      * Create a class to represent a Review.
-Each Review should have a body, an author, and a number of stars.
+Each Review should have a body, an author, and ratings.
   * [Restaurant Test](./inheritance/src/test/java/inheritance/RestaurantTest.java)
   * [Review Test](./inheritance/src/test/java/inheritance/ReviewTest.java)